Statistics at a Glance

 Who Gets This Cancer?

-Liver cancer is more common in men than women, and among Asian/Pacific Islander and American Indian/Alaska Native populations.
+Liver cancer is more common in men than women and among non-Hispanic American Indian/Alaska Native and Hispanic populations.
 The rate of new cases of liver and intrahepatic bile duct cancer was 9.4 per 100,000 men and women per year based on 2017–2021 cases, age-adjusted.

 Age Range | Percent of New Cases |